filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus msig propose-threshold [command options] <multisigAddress newM>

 OPTIONS:
-   --from value  account to send the proposal from --help, -h    show help
+   --from                         account to send the proposal from (default: "") --help, -h                     show help (default: "false")

 ```

 ## lotus filplus

 ```
 NAME:
    lotus filplus - Interact with the verified registry actor used by Filplus